NOC-OI/shell-extras/_episodes/08-command-substitution.md

 objectives:
 - Understand the need for flexibility regarding arguments
 - Generate the values of the arguments on the fly using command substitution
-- Understand the difference between pipes/redirection, and the command substitution operator
+- Understand the difference between pipes/redirection and the command substitution operator
+keypoints:
+- Command substitution can achieved by using dollar mark, `$(things to be replaced)`.
+- Things to be replaced can be words and outputs of another command
+- Command substitution can be used for inputs and output of another command, but the output side must be modified to avoid file replacements.
 ---

 ## Introduction